 - 15. Open the clamp. - 16.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 17.
+Lock out and tag the machine and controller (if equipped). - 17.
 If equipped, remove the nozzle tip insulators from the nozzle tips and/or cavity plate.
 Refer to Section 6.18 for more information. - 18.
 Remove any insulating gate bubbles on the nozzle tips or in the cavity plate gate details.
 Refer to Section 6.19 for more information.